serialhex/lamdac/readme.md

 # Lambdac - Lambda Calculus in C

+Pronounced "lam-dac" not "lambda-c".
+It's a fucking garbage fire waiting to happen.

 ## Why?

 Because it's a pain in the dick to figure any of this shit out, so I'm doing it the hardest fucking way possible!